zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 There are basically two types of such a multidimensional builder.
 The first one generates a composite class according to the dimension configuration.
 The resulting object is then instantiated from this generated class.
-The other type instantiates a preliminary instance from the common base class.
-This instance is then decorated by the selected concrete dimension traits.
+The other type instantiates a preliminary instance from the common base class and this instance is then decorated by the selected concrete dimension traits.

 While the first approach generating a composite class would require that